 In addition, a Letter of Intent writing class is given as part of the Dietetics Seminar course (DIE4505) to provide guidance in writing letters of intent for the application packet.
 Class attendance is required.

 What’s this “computer matching” thing all about?

-Computer match information from D & D Digital is available from the Program Director or on the website http://www.dnddigital.com/.
+Computer match information from D&D Digital is available on their website or from the Program Director.
 There is a $50.00 fee for computer matching to D&D Digital.

-What do I do if I don’t receive a dietetic internship appointment?
+What should I do if I don’t receive a dietetic internship appointment?